WILDFLOWER HOME PAGE SEARCH BY PLANT NAME TREES CONTACT US

 Fish Creek Trail, May 21, 2006.

-Narrowleaf Cottonwood is the dominant tree for miles along the Dolores and Animas Rivers near Dolores and Durango, Colorado and along many other streams in the Southwest.
-From 6,500 feet to 8,500 feet it forms extensive stands along most streams where, as in this picture, it commonly grows tightly packed, slender, and to 60 feet tall.
+Narrowleaf Cottonwood is the dominant tree for miles along foothill and montane streams such as the Dolores and Animas Rivers near Dolores and Durango, Colorado.
+The tree forms extensive stands and commonly grows tightly packed, slender, and to 60 feet tall.
 Green leaves cover most trees from bottom to top because the trunk has a raggedy collection of small limbs, all of which produce leaves.

 "Populus" is Latin for "people" and is the classical Latin name for the tree.
 "Angustifolia" is Latin for "narrow leaf".